Digitizing Calligraphy: From Sketch to Vector

 Very complete.
 I enjoyed the whole class lesson.
 Thank you.
 I even enjoyed the personal touch of the teachers facial imperfections, Thank you for being so detailed with the programs you use.
 I am going to start with the Name ; John F. Kennedy, for a new stamp being issued in February.

-Molly Suber Thorpe is a graphic designer, calligrapher, teacher, and author.
+Molly Suber Thorpe is an award-winning graphic designer, calligrapher, and bestselling author.
 She is credited as a driving force behind the modern calligraphy movement and achieved renown for her book, Modern Calligraphy: Everything You Need to Know to Get Started in Script Calligraphy (St. Martin’s Griffin, 2013).
-Since its release, Modern Calligraphy has sold over 30,000 copies, been translated into Chinese and Spanish, and was named an "Amazon Favorite Craft Book" of 2013.
-As of January 2017, it is available for Kindle and iBook, too.
+Since its release, Modern Calligraphy has sold over 60,000 copies, been translated into Chinese and Spanish, and was named an "Amazon Favorite Craft Book" of 2013.
 Her book’s success led Molly to develop calligraphy workshops, which she teaches to sold-out classes as time permits.

 Her work has been featured in The Guardian, The Wall Street Journal, Martha Stewart Weddings, Los Angeles Times, Country Living, Buzzfeed, and Style Me Pretty.
 Her client list includes Google Cultural Institute, Martha Stewart Weddings, Michael Kors, Fendi, J. Jill, and Victorio & Lucchino.

 Molly graduated from UCLA's Design Communication Arts program with a concentration in typography and layout design.
 Prior to that, Molly studied art history, comparative literature, and creative writing at The American University of Paris.
-After spending nearly a decade in Los Angeles, Molly currently lives in Athens, Greece with her partner, a fashion photographer, and their incorrigible Bengal cat.
+After spending nearly a decade in Los Angeles, Molly currently lives in Athens, Greece with her partner, a fashion photographer, and their incorrigible Bengal cat, Mr. Marlowe.

 View Molly’s full portfolio at plurabellestudio.com.